Frequently asked questions

 As a kid, I really loved spiders and I used to observe them a lot.
 They had this particular way of moving and were still very gracious creatures, although a bit weird.
 When I studied ballet professionally, I once tried to imitate the movements of a spider in the living room, which made my mother laugh a lot.
 She said: “Hey, why don’t you make that into a dance?”

 And that’s how “The Spider” was born.
 I performed it for the first time about two months later.

 I started to compete in international ballet competitions at the age of 13.
 During these competitions, participants usually had to perform several short contemporary solos.
 I danced “The Spider” at ballet competitions in Moscow, Kiev, Reus (Spain), Lausanne and London.

 After my education at the Royal Ballet School in London, I’ve joined the Dutch National Ballet and have danced many choreographies around the globe — but not “The Spider”.

 Is it difficult to dance “The Spider”?

-Especially the first pose and the walk that follows are very demanding.
+The first pose and the subsequent walk are particularly demanding.

 Have other dancers ever performed it?

-I have recently coached a talented young Dutch dancer that performed it on a ballet competition in France — and she ended up winning 2nd prize.
+I recently coached a talented young Dutch dancer who performed it in a ballet competition in France — and she ended up winning 2nd prize.
 She also danced it on Japanese television programme ‘ItteQ!
 Let’s challenge the world’ (april 2018) which was watched by 20 million people.